lmgarret/marimo-gps-heatmap/README.md

 uv tool install marimo --upgrade
 ```

-The notebook contains the instructions to setup your InfluxDB credentialss and load GPX files.
+The notebook contains the instructions to setup your InfluxDB credentials and load GPX files.
 Run the notebook with:

 ```command
 marimo edit --sandbox gps-heatmap.py